 Medallion Gathering & Processing, LLC, a Texas limited liability company formed on October 12, 2012, which, together with its wholly-owned subsidiaries (collectively, "Medallion"), was established for the purpose of developing midstream solutions and providing midstream infrastructure to bring oil to market in the Midland Basin.
 Prior to the Medallion Sale (defined below), LMS held 49% of Medallion's ownership units.
 LMS and the third-party 51% interest-holder agreed that the voting rights of Medallion, the profit and loss sharing and the additional capital contribution requirements would be equal to the ownership unit percentage held.
 Additionally, Medallion required a super-majority vote of 75% for many key operating and business decisions.
 The Company determined that Medallion was a variable interest entity ("VIE").
 However, LMS was not considered to be the primary beneficiary of the VIE because LMS did not have the power to direct the activities that most significantly affected Medallion's economic performance.
-As such, prior to the Medallion Sale, Medallion was accounted for under the equity method of accounting.
-The Company's proportionate share of Medallion's net income is reflected in the consolidated statements of operations on the "Income from equity method investee" line item and the carrying amount is reflected in the consolidated balance sheets on the "Investment in equity method investee" line item.
+As such, prior to the Medallion's net income is reflected in the consolidated balance sheets on the "Income from equity method investee" line item and the carrying amount is reflected in the consolidated balance sheets on the "Investment in equity method investee" line item.
 The Company elected to classify distributions received from Medallion using the cumulative earnings approach.
 No such distributions were received through December 31, 2017.